nghttp2/nghttp2/doc/nghttpx.1.rst

     Set allowed  cipher list.
 The  format of the  string is described in OpenSSL ciphers(1).

+.. option:: --ecdh-curves=<LIST>

+    Set  supported  curve  list  for  frontend  connections.
+    <LIST> is a  colon separated list of curve  NID or names
+    in the preference order.
+The supported curves depend on the  linked  OpenSSL  library.
+This  function  requires OpenSSL >= 1.0.2.

+    Default: ``P-256:P-384:P-521``

 .. option:: -k, --insecure

     Don't  verify backend  server's  certificate  if TLS  is